daormar/debasher/doc/design_doc_resident.md

   the leader of its process group, which `debasher::_stop_pid` already relies on), through a temporary file renamed into place.
 The file is complete as soon as `_launch` returns, and nothing waits.
+- **A writer whose reader does not read could grow its outbound backlog without limit.** A writer cannot tell a reader gone for good from one that crashed or halted (see "The reader-dies direction"), and blocks on backpressure in every case, but `send_data` kept accepting messages into `_outbound_queues` and `_unwritten` with no limit, and `OUT_BACKLOG_MAX_BYTES` only skipped checkpoints: the node took more and more memory and ended, if at all, at the input log's cap, with an error about rounds that do not close.
+A reader of a resident program stops for good only if it is stopped on its own by hand (a node ends only on a stop signal, and `debasher_stop_resident` sends it to every node together), or crashes with nobody to relaunch it; one slower than its writer for good has the same effect.
+Now `OUT_BACKLOG_FAIL_BYTES` bounds the backlog and fails loudly, naming the port, and the input log's cap names the backlog when checkpoints are being skipped (see "Checkpoint persistence").
+No guarantee was at stake (G1 to G8): nothing was lost or duplicated.
 - Dedicated concurrency test for the fan-in case with more than one input port pending on the barrier:
   `test_two_pending_ports_waits_for_the_second_marker`.

 ## Unfixed

-- **A writer whose peer finished for good can grow its own backlog forever, with nothing to stop it and no error raised.** "The reader-dies direction" already covers why a writer cannot tell a reader gone for good from one that merely crashed or halted, and why it does not need to: in all three cases it blocks on backpressure, which is correct and loses nothing.
-What that leaves open: if the reader is in fact gone for good and nothing ever reopens that end again, nothing ever relieves the backpressure either, and `send_data` keeps accepting more regardless. `_outbound_queues` is an unbounded `queue.Queue()` (`engine/debasher_runtime_transport.py`), and `send_data` appends unconditionally to `_unwritten`, the checkpoint's outbound backlog for G5 (`engine/debasher_runtime_fbp.py`), so both grow without limit for as long as the node keeps calling `send_data` on that port.
-  `OUT_BACKLOG_MAX_BYTES` only makes `_save_checkpoint` skip a checkpoint that has grown too big; it does not slow or stop the growth itself, nor raise an error.
-No guarantee is broken (G1 to G8): nothing is lost or duplicated, the node just keeps using more memory, unbounded and unnoticed.
 - **Under heavy system load, `HEARTBEAT_TIMEOUT_SECS` is not always margin enough for a perfectly healthy but CPU-starved node**: the Supervisor may declare it down and relaunch it although it was never actually dead.